Feinstein can’t guarantee Kavanaugh accuser shows, as Ford bristles over role of female attorney

 The top Democrat on the Senate Judiciary Committee acknowledged Tuesday she can’t guarantee the woman accusing Supreme Court nominee Judge Brett Kavanaugh of sexual assault will show up to testify at a looming hearing, as her attorneys raise concerns about the format.

+“For Republicans to schedule a Friday vote on Brett Kavanaugh today, two days before Dr. Blasey Ford has had a chance to tell her story, is outrageous,” Feinstein said in a statement.
+“First Republicans demanded Dr. Blasey Ford testify immediately.
+Now Republicans don’t even need to hear her before they move ahead with a vote.”

+It is not necessary for Kavanaugh to secure a majority vote by the committee in order for the full Senate to vote on his confirmation.
+In 1991, Clarence Thomas was confirmed by the Senate after the Judiciary Committee passed on recommending him.

-Christine Blasey Ford’s attorney Michael Bromwich specifically complained about Republicans hiring outside counsel to question his client during the public hearing set for Thursday morning.
+On Monday, Christine Blasey Ford’s attorney Michael Bromwich specifically complained about Republicans hiring outside counsel to question his client during the public hearing set for Thursday morning.
 In a late Monday letter to the committee, Bromwich requested the prosecutor’s resume “immediately” and asked to meet with the lawyer.

 Sources told Fox News that committee Republicans hired a female prosecutor who specializes in sex crimes in preparation to hear Ford’s testimony -- though it remains unclear whether she would lead the committee’s questioning.
 The planning, though, prompted the letter of concern from Bromwich, once again throwing into doubt whether the hearing will go forward.